 The Accounting Equation, Assets = Liabilities + Owners Equity means that the total assets of the business are always equal to the total liabilities plus the equity of the business.
 This is true at any time and applies to each transaction.
 For this transaction the Accounting equation is shown in the following table.

 In this case on the left side of the accounting equation the asset of inventory has been decreased by the 1,470 credit to the inventory account.
-On the right side of the accounting equation the debit to the inventory shrinkage expense account of 1,470 decreases the net income which decreases the retained earnings and therefore the owners equity in the business.
+On the right side of the accounting equation the debit to the shrinkage expense account of 1,470 decreases the net income which decreases the retained earnings and therefore the owners equity in the business.

 The inventory shrinkage expense account will form part of the cost of goods sold account, when the shrinkage is minor is may not be recorded to a separate account but simply posted direct to cost of goods sold.